Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Method

 \section{Method}

 \name introduces a simple yet scalable pipeline for creating object detection (OD), instance segmentation (SEG), and visual grounding (VG) datasets synthetically.
 Whereas existing methods begin with real or synthetic images and then rely on human annotators or automated models to generate bounding boxes, masks, or grounding labels, our pipeline (Figure~\ref{fig:pipeline}) assembles scenes from the ground up.
 We first build a massive library of object segments, then composite them into images—automatically producing region annotations without post-hoc image labeling.
+We then apply generative harmonization and image blending algorithms to provide images without obvious artifacts.